 Children’s Intellectual and Developmental Disabilities (IDD) Services

 The individuals served by CIDDS have intellectual and/or developmental disabilities and concomitant psychiatric and behavioral challenges.
-Intellectual functioning of the clients ranges from the severe range of intellectual disability to the borderline range of intellectual disability.
-Over half of the client population also has an autism spectrum diagnosis.
+Intellectual functioning of the clients ranges from the severe range of intellectual disability to the borderline range of cognitive functioning.
+Over half of the client population also has an autism spectrum disorder diagnosis.
 Referral problems include the full range of psychiatric disorders, behavioral concerns such as aggression and self-injurious behavior, and juvenile justice concerns such as sexual offending behaviors and drug and alcohol abuse.

 Treatment Program Overview